-Knowing the difference between tension and compression and recognising when a restriction you feel in the body is caused by tension or by compression, can and will completely change the way you practise yoga.
+Knowing the difference between tension and compression and recognising when a restriction you feel in the body is caused by tension or by compression, can and will completely change the way you practice yoga.

-Knowing the difference between tension and compression and knowing how to recognize when a restriction you feel in the body is caused by tension or by compression, can and will completely change the way you practise your yoga.
+Knowing the difference between tension and compression and knowing how to recognize when a restriction you feel in the body is caused by tension or by compression, can and will completely change the way you practice your yoga.
 Not a small thing.
-So please - read this carefully, remember it and apply it to your practice.
+So please – read this carefully, remember it and apply it to your practice.

 As a student of yoga this information is important to keep your body safe and to understand and value your body in a new way.
 For yoga teachers this is valuable information to work with.
 You will begin to understand that a yoga pose is alive.
 A yoga pose translates itself into different expressions of the same pose through different bodies and, crucially, all of the yoga practice in the world may not transform this expression into the pose you see in the yoga book.

 One body simply cannot do the exact same as another body can.
-Yet so many of us still think that with enough practise we should eventually all be able to look the same in a yoga pose.
-This is a myth - one that needs to be released to be able to both enjoy your practice and to make it a safe one!
+Yet so many of us still think that with enough practice we should eventually all be able to look the same in a yoga pose.
+This is a myth – one that needs to be released to be able to both enjoy your practice and to make it a safe one!

 Any restriction you feel in the body doing yoga may be one of 2 things:

 Which is the sensation of tissues, such as muscles and ligaments, being stimulated.
 We are all familiar with the sensation of a stretch and the sensation of something opening, but contraction and twisting also relate to tension (stimulated tissue).

 Which is the sensation of tissues being pressed or pushed together.
 This can happen because bone hits bone, squeezing whatever is in between.
 Compression occurs in both Yin and Yang practices.